DinkyToyz/wtmcsServiceDispatcher/README.md

 I made this for myself, and use it.
 Hopefully it works for others as well, but I make no promises.
 I also make no promises about updating or fixing things fast, as that depends on how busy I am with work and other stuff.

-[Source code](https://github.com/DinkyToyz/wtmcsServiceDispatcher) is realesed with MIT license.
+[Source code](https://github.com/DinkyToyz/wtmcsServiceDispatcher) is released with MIT license.